The Russian Embassy Is Demanding The Release Of Accused Spy Maria Butina

 — Seth Abramson (@SethAbramson) December 6, 2018

-The U.S. government is arguing that Butina is a flight risk, thus allowing her out of bail would be a mistake.
-Officials have said that especially with the level of interest from the Russian government, they are certain she would flee.
+The U.S. government is arguing that Butina is a flight risk, thus allowing her out on bail would be a mistake.
+Officials have said that, especially with the level of interest from the Russian government, they are certain she would flee.

 “All of Butina’s known personal ties, save for those U.S. persons she attempted to exploit and influence, reside in the Russian Federation.
 Because Butina has been exposed as an illegal agent of Russia, there is the grave risk that she will appeal to those within that government with whom she conspired to aid her escape from the United States.”